Rosso84/Crossplattform-mobileApp/README.md

 Install:

-Before installing this you need an account in firebase and an Api key pasted inside src/env.ts   file looking like this var config = {
+Before installing this you need an account in firebase and an Api key pasted inside src/env.ts   file looking like this

+ var config = {

 apiKey: "",

 authDomain: "",

 databaseURL: "",

 projectId: "",

 storageBucket: "",

 messagingSenderId: ""

 };

 To make this application work you need to install the the npm modules provided in the package.json file.
 For this download and install node ( and include npm during installation)  https://nodejs.org/en/download/   .
 Download git bash and open the cli then navigate to the cloned folder till you see package.json file.
--type 'npm install'  to install.
+Type 'npm install'  to install.
--type 'ionic serve -l' to run application on webbrowser
+Then navigate to root of the application in a terminal and type 'ionic serve -l' to run application on webbrowser